State transfer with separable optical beams and variational quantum algorithms with classical light: Information transfer with mixed Werner beams

 \subsection{Retrieval of information in the OAM degree of freedom}

-We observe from the equation (\ref{Measurement_outcome}) that the effect of noise (i.e., $\alpha$) is reflected in diminution of $\vec{p}$ to $\alpha\vec{p}$, when the information is transferred from the path to the OAM degree of freedom.
+We observe from the equation (\ref{Measurement_outcome}) that the effect of noise (i.e., $\eta$) is reflected in rescaling of $\vec{p}$ to $\eta\vec{p}$ ($|\eta| <1$), when the information is transferred from the path to the OAM degree of freedom.
+Experimentally, the value of $\eta$ manifests as signal-to--noise ratio.
 Thanks to the experimental advances, this is not a major disadvantage since the process of information retrieval has become considerably simpler.
-Speaking algebraically, in order to retrieve the information, a measurement of $\vec{\sigma}^C\cdot\hat{n}$ is to be performed, followed by a normalisation with respect to $\alpha$ (the case $\alpha =0$ is a singularity from which no information retrieval is possible).
+Speaking algebraically, in order to retrieve the information, a measurement of $\vec{\sigma}^C\cdot\hat{n}$ is to be performed, followed by a rescaling with respect to $\eta$ (the case $\eta =0$ is a singularity from which no information retrieval is possible).
 This would offset the diminution due to noise.
-Thus, howsoever small the value of $\alpha$ be, the measurement of a corresponding observable $\frac{1}{\alpha}\vec{\sigma}^C\cdot\hat{n}$, in principle, may be employed to extract the information of $\vec{p}$.
+Thus, the measurement of a corresponding observable $\frac{1}{\eta}\vec{\sigma}^C\cdot\hat{n}$, in principle, may be employed to extract $\vec{p}$, which encodes the information.
+The measurement of $\frac{1}{\eta}\vec{\sigma}^C\cdot\hat{n}$ is limited exclusively by the resolution of the detector.

-In practice, note that a small value of $\alpha$ corresponds to a decreased signal-to-noise ratio.
-The measurement of $\frac{1}{\alpha}\vec{\sigma}^C\cdot\hat{n}$ is limited exclusively by the resolution of the detector.
-Thus, so long as a detector with sufficient resolution is available, this protocol may be employed to transfer information even with noisy beams, which are separable as well.

 We work out an explicit example.
 A natural measure of information in a light beam is the variation in the pattern against a background corresponding to the completely mixed channel.
-Let the two-dimensional OAM subspace be spanned by the modes $|{\rm LG}_{00})$ and $|{\rm LG}_{01})$ and $\vec{p}=(\sin\theta, 0, \cos\theta)^T$.
+Let the two-dimensional OAM subspace be spanned by the modes $|{\rm LG}_{00})$ and $|{\rm LG}_{01})$ and $\vec{p}=(\sin\mu, 0, \cos\mu)^T$.
 Then, the coherent mode representation of the beam in two--dimensional subspace of OAM degree of freedom is,

 where the beams $|\psi_1)$ and $|\psi_2)$ are given by,